freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-A `position: relative` element moved does not occupy any space within the document flow.
+A `position: relative` element does not occupy any space within the document flow.

 ---